VisarBuza/data_models/README.md

-# Object Relational Database application client
+# Object Relational Database Application

+## A project using Oracle DBMS

+### Client server architecture with a nodejs backend server communicating with a Vue.js client

+#### Make sure you have npm installed.
-After you clone the repository, run npm install
+#### After you clone the project run "npm install"